dbinczyk-developx/Katamarans-KataFall2024/README.md

 ## Requirements distillation

-To achieve effective requirement distillation, we employed a collaborative approach involving key stakeholders, including hiring managers, DEI consultants, and potential users.
+We employed a collaborative approach involving key stakeholders, including hiring managers, DEI consultants, and potential users to achieve effective requirement distillation.
 Through workshops and interviews, we gathered insights and identified pain points in the current hiring processes.
 This information was then analyzed to prioritize features that align with our core mission of bias reduction and efficiency.
-The distilled requirements are detailed in the following sections: [Functional Requirements](Requirements/DistilledRequirements.md#distilled-functional-requirements) and [Non-Functional Requirements](Requirements/DistilledRequirements.md#distilled-non-functional-requirements), ensuring the platform delivers maximum value to its users.
+The distilled requirements are detailed in the following sections: [Functional Requirements](Requirements/DistilledRequirements.md#distilled-functional-requirements) and [Non-Functional Requirements](Requirements/DistilledRequirements.md#distilled-non-functional-requirements), ensuring the platform delivers maximum user value.

-Following the distillation process, we conducted a thorough requirement validation to ensure that the identified requirements align with user needs and business objectives.
+Following the distillation process, we conducted a thorough requirement validation to ensure that the identified requirements aligned with user needs and business objectives.
 This validation involved iterative feedback sessions with stakeholders, where we presented the distilled requirements for review and discussion.
-By utilizing techniques that we mention in [Domain exploration](#domain-exploration) chapter, we ensured that all stakeholders had the opportunity to provide input, thus enhancing the quality and relevance of the requirements.
+By utilizing techniques that we mention in the [Domain exploration](#domain-exploration) chapter, we ensured that all stakeholders had the opportunity to provide input, thus enhancing the quality and relevance of the requirements.

 Additionally, we employed usability testing and scenario-based evaluations to assess how well the proposed requirements